5 Tips to Getting Yourself Moving Again!

 Inertia.
 The term itself sounds like an illness.
 No, it is not a real sickness, but it is one metaphorically.
 Inertia is the reluctance or disinclination to movement, action, or change.
 Inertia may sap our energy, rob our lives of joy, and make us terrible to be around for those of us who are stuck in a work we despise.
 The following five recommendations will assist you in making the required changes to overcome your lethargy.

-You have complete power over your inertia, and you alone must determine what to do about it.
+You have complete power over your inertia and must determine what to do about it.
 It is time to progress.
-You are aware of it, you truly are.
+You are aware of it; you truly are.